 It was only natural that Shahamat inherited this love for storytelling.
 His first published piece was a controversial ranking of the best and worst plush toys for his elementary school’s PTA newsletter.
 He followed this editorial passion into his college years where he served as the Intersections Editor for the Tulane Hullabaloo.
 There, he authored a bi-weekly column on issues surrounding race, queer identity, and intersectionality that garnered some of the highest levels of engagement since the newspaper’s inception in 1905.

 His love for storytelling now lives on his capacity as a freelance journalist, anthology editor, and fiction writer.
 His first major editorial story appeared in Vogue India in 2022.
 The story uncovered how South Asian drag queens draw beauty inspiration from elder Brown women in their lives, signaling his favorite beats to write about: queerness and South Asian identity.
-Since then, his writing has continued to appear in Vogue India, but also in them, Refinery29, Teen Vogue, Vulture, Interview Magazine, New York Magazine, The Nation, Vogue, The Cut, Business Insider, POPSUGAR, and more.
+Since then, his writing has continued to appear in Vogue India, but also in them, Refinery29, Teen Vogue, Vulture, Interview Magazine, New York Magazine, The Nation, Vogue, The Cut, Business Insider, PopSugar, and more.

 In June 2023, he signed with JKP Books and Hachette Book Group to produce an anthology of queer South Asian stories.
 The book is scheduled to release internationally in fall 2026.

 In June 2025, Shahamat made his fiction debut with a short story, “How to Get Over Someone Who You Fall in Love with While You’re on Molly,” published in the print edition of Tax Magazine‘s fifth issue and later featured online.
-Alongside editing his anthology, Shahamat is currently working on his debut fiction novel, White Boys Don’t Have Lips.